codeselfstudy/codeselfstudy/README.md

 ## Technologies

-See the `docker-compose.yml` file for an overview of the services that are running.
+See the `docker-compose.*.yml` files for an overview of the services that are running.

 - Gatsby + markdown files for pages and blog posts
 - Express.js for the API ("MERN Stack")